Ann Lynn enjoys thrift shopping and selling fabric scraps for profit.

-Fabric for resale
+Fabric for Resale

 I feel empowered to purchase items that I can afford and not feel guilty about buying four pairs of shoes in one month.
-Not only do I feel better but I have found a nice side hustle in reselling fabric scraps online.
+Not only do I feel better, but I have found a nice side hustle in reselling fabric scraps online.

 My local thrift store takes piles of scraps and remnants that are donated and puts them in large clear plastic bags.
 They price the bags between $.99 to $2.99.
 If you have been to a local fabric store lately, one yard of cotton fabric can run you upwards of $10!
-At $.99 for a bag it really is a great deal.
+At $.99 for a bag, it really is a great deal.

 These bags are usually stapled shut so you can only see the top and bottom pieces.
 The mystery of what style of fabrics are inside makes the job exciting.
 With that being said, I usually go for the heaviest bags.
-There are more pieces and sometimes you can find coordinating fabrics.
+There are more pieces, and sometimes you can find coordinating fabrics.

-If you wash the fabric you will need to note that for any customers, as well.
+If you wash the fabric, you will need to note that for any customers, as well.
 I never pre-wash my fabric.
-The fabric might shrink, fray, or discolor and I won't risk it.
+The fabric might shrink, fray, or discolor, and I won't risk it.
 Many quilters prefer to have brand new fabric.

-Types of fabric
+Types of Fabric

 Listed below are various types of fabric.

 - Coordinating fabrics are often used for quilts.
-The fabrics don't necessarily have to match but they must go together without clashing.
+The fabrics don't necessarily have to match, but they must go together without clashing.
 You can resell these fabrics as a set for more money.

 - Flannel fabrics are nice for cooler climates.
-If your customer base is in the southern United States then you might want to avoid flannels.
+If your customer base is in the southern United States, then you might want to avoid flannels.

 - Vintage fabrics are lighter and are hard to find.
 I would scoop up any vintage fabric you can find for resale.
 They are desirable simply because people cannot find them anymore.

 - Costume/formal fabrics are seasonal.
-If you can hold on to the orange sequin fabric until Halloween then by all means do so!
-If you don't have the space then skip the seasonal fabrics and stay with coordinating sets.
+If you can hold on to the orange sequin fabric until Halloween, then, by all means, do so!
+If you don't have the space, then skip the seasonal fabrics and stay with coordinating sets.

-When searching in thrift stores be sure to ask about the specials.
+When searching in thrift stores, be sure to ask about the specials.
 My local store runs half off certain color tags.
-Also, on the last Tuesday of every month the entire store is half off!
+Also, on the last Tuesday of every month, the entire store is half off!
 Get to the store early for the best selection.

 Employees are usually very helpful with tips and tricks.
-They will tell you when the 'new' product is put out and what qualifies you to get more discounts, such as senior citizen, military, or students.
+They will tell you when the 'new' product is put out and what qualifies you to get more discounts, such as senior citizens, military, or students.
 Many stores also offer a punch card or rewards card.

 If you bring items to donate, you might get rewarded with a coupon.
 I have even received an additional 10% off for bringing in my own reusable shopping bags.
 All of these coupons and discounts add up to less cost for you and more profit.